Academic Year and Break Residence Information

 All College housing (residence halls and College-owned houses) open and close according to the following schedule:

-Returning Students Residence halls and houses open at
+Returning Students Residence Halls and Campus Houses open at 8:00 a.m.
+Tuesday, August 26.

 Student residences remains open.